XingjianXuanyuan/XingjianXuanyuan.github.io/_posts/2021-12-25-fork-execve.md

 category: "Computing Systems"
 ---

-In this post, I would like to give a brief account of two Linux system calls---[<code>fork(2)</code>](https://man7.org/linux/man-pages/man2/fork.2.html) and [<code>execve(2)</code>](https://man7.org/linux/man-pages/man2/execve.2.html)---with system-level implementation details presented and Linux socket programming examples explained.
-These two functions are commonly used by Linux processes from both user and kernel spaces.
+In this post, I would like to give a brief account of two Linux system calls---[<code>fork(2)</code>](https://man7.org/linux/man-pages/man2/fork.2.html) and [<code>execve(2)</code>](https://man7.org/linux/man-pages/man2/execve.2.html)---with operating system kernel implementation details presented and two code examples explained. <code>fork(2)</code> and <code>execve(2)</code> are commonly used by Linux processes from both user and kernel spaces.
 In particular, as you can see below, they are involved in the Linux kernel initialization process.
 [The GitBook "Linux Insides"](https://0xax.gitbooks.io/linux-insides/content/) provides a comprehensive discussion on this topic.

 <p style="color:gray; font-size:80%;">
 Note that the number enclosed in parentheses after the object name indicates the section of the Linux man pages in which the object is described.
 The <a href="https://man7.org/linux/man-pages/index.html">Linux man pages</a> is divided into eight sections: